-Information for patients
+Information for patients from the Hand Therapy Service

-You have undergone surgery to remove the small bone at the base of your thumb.
+You have undergone surgery to replace the joint surface at the base of your thumb with a synthetic cartilage implant.
 Over the next few weeks you will be given advice by your therapist about your rehabilitation and the management of your hand.
 Getting a good result from this surgery is directly related to the effort you put into your rehabilitation, so please follow the advice and guidance below.